Heat Illness Prevention & Sun Safety

 • Heat cramps

-• More serious conditions that can lead to permanent damage or be life-threatening:
+• More serious conditions that can lead to permanent damage or be life-threatening (military reportable medical events):

-• Heat exhaustion (a military Reportable Medical Event), when core body temperature has become elevated but remains below 104⁰F, observed sign/symptoms including dizziness, headache, nausea, weakness, unsteady gait, muscle cramps, fatigue can resolve rapidly with immediate cooling interventions (moving to shade, loosening uniform/removing head gear, encouraging drinking but track volume (no more than 1.5 quarts of water over 1 hour).
+• Heat exhaustion is when core body temperature has become elevated but remains below 104⁰F, observed signs/symptoms include dizziness, headache, nausea, weakness, unsteady gait, muscle cramps, fatigue; can resolve rapidly with immediate cooling interventions (moving to shade, loosening uniform/removing head gear, encouraging drinking but track volume (no more than 1.5 quarts of water over 1 hour).
 Rapid intervention is necessary to prevent progression to heat stroke – casualty should be evacuated for further monitoring.

-• Heat stroke (a military Reportable Medical Event), is a life-threatening medical emergency when the core body temperature reaches 104⁰F or higher, and is most often observed by a change in mental status (confusion, delirium, combative, loss of consciousness), there may be vomiting, weakness, convulsions and chills.
-Call EMS or for MEDEVAC and remove all outer clothing and initiate rapid cooling with ice sheets - the faster the body is cooled, the less damage to the brain and organs.
+• Heat stroke is a life-threatening medical emergency when the core body temperature reaches 104⁰F or higher, and is most often observed by a change in mental status (confusion, delirium, combative, loss of consciousness), there may be vomiting, weakness, convulsions and chills.
+Call EMS or for MEDEVAC and remove all outer clothing and initiate rapid cooling with ice sheets – the faster the body is cooled, the less damage to the brain and organs.

 • Cover all but the face with ice sheets